Apethorpe Palace: History

+Which sicknes, sadnes, & Foule spirits feareThe family staged private theatricals in the house, and the teenage Rachel Fane wrote The May Masque for performance in 1627.

 Apethorpe remained in the Fane family for nearly three centuries.
 The 12th Earl and his son came into financial difficulties and so they sold the house in 1904 to Henry Brassey.
 After World War II the Brassey family moved into the manor house and much of the adjoining estate was sold.
 The house became an approved school under the Catholic Church, but in 1982 the school closed and in 1983 the house was sold to Wanis Mohamed Burweila, who wanted to found a university in the cloisters and courtyards of Apethorpe.
 His plans never materialised and he left the country for political reasons, leaving the house empty.
 When English Heritage started its Buildings at Risk Register in 1998 the house was included on it as one of the most important houses at risk.